HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_datastore.md

 page_title: "hpegl_vmaas_datastore Data Source - vmaas-terraform-resources"
 subcategory: ""
 description: |-
-  The The %s data source can be used to discover the ID of a %s.
-This can then be used with resources or data sources that require a %s, such as the %s etc. data source can be used to discover the ID of a hpeglvmaasdatastore.
-This can then be used with resources or data sources that require a hpeglvmaasdatastore, such as the data store of a cluster which should be used for
+  The hpeglvmaasdatastore data source can be used to discover the ID of a hpegl vmaas datastore.
-          the instance to be provisioned etc.
+          This can then be used with resources or data sources that require a hpeglvmaasdatastore, such as the hpeglvmaasinstance resources etc.
 ---

 # hpegl_vmaas_datastore (Data Source)

-The The %s data source can be used to discover the ID of a %s.
-This can then be used with resources or data sources that require a %s, such as the %s etc. data source can be used to discover the ID of a hpegl_vmaas_datastore.
-This can then be used with resources or data sources that require a hpegl_vmaas_datastore, such as the data store of a cluster which should be used for
+The hpegl_vmaas_datastore data source can be used to discover the ID of a hpegl vmaas datastore.
-		the instance to be provisioned etc.
+		This can then be used with resources or data sources that require a hpegl_vmaas_datastore, such as the hpegl_vmaas_instance resources etc.